-The Marches LEP operates as an informal partnership of private and public sector leaders, with a streamlined structure developed in the interests of minimising bureaucracy, cost and duplication; achieving speedy decision making and delivery; and sharing expertise and resources.
+The Marches LEP operates as a Company Limited by Guarantee and its Board comprises both private and public sector leaders, with a streamlined structure developed in the interests of minimising bureaucracy, cost and duplication; achieving speedy decision making and delivery; and sharing expertise and resources.
+The LEP Board Terms of Reference can be found here.

 Formal arrangements have been put in place to ensure fast and effective decision-making together with democratic accountability for the substantial public funds that are required to deliver the Marches Strategic Economic Plan (SEP) and Growth Programme, including European Structural and Investment Funds (ESIF) and Single Local Growth Funds.